Biker Mice from Mars (2006 TV series)

-Biker Mice from Mars is an American animated series, a revival of the show with the same name which aired from 1993 to 1996.
-One season of 28 episodes were produced.
-It is a continuation of the 1993–1996 series.
+Biker Mice from Mars is an American animated series, a revival and continuation of the show with the same name which aired from 1993 to 1996.
+One season of 28 episodes was produced.
+It ran from 2006-2009.

 Jim Ward won a 2009 voice-actor Daytime Emmy for his performance as Eyemore in the episode "Manchurian Charley" and as the Crusher in the episode "Here Come The Judge".
 The series aired on the 4Kids TV block on FOX in the fall of 2008.
-In the UK, the series was picked up for a second window by CSC Media Group, who scheduled it to air on April 2, 2010 on the Kix channel.
+In the UK, the series was picked up for a second window by CSC Media Group, who scheduled it to air on April 2, 2010, on the Kix channel.

 Plot

 Taking place a few years after the events of the original series, the Biker Mice return to Earth.
 In this series, the lead antagonists are the evil Catatonians, a race of cat-like creatures who desire the greatest prize on Mars and the Regenerator while also having been rivals of the Plutarkians.
 In the process of obtaining it, they destroy it leaving the Biker Mice (including Stoker – see below) to flee to Earth to build a new one.